Virtual LANs (VLANs)

 A Virtual Local Area Network (VLAN) allows a group of devices to communicate as if they were in the same network regardless of their physical location.
 VLANs are Layer 2 structures based on the 802.1Q standard.

 - VLAN number (1-4094): VLAN numbers uniquely identify the VLAN within a network.
-VLAN 1 exists by default; all other VLANs only exist after they are configured.
+VLAN 1 exists by default; all other VLANs only exist after configuring.

 - VLAN name (optional): The VLAN name is a text string that describes the VLAN.